SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/public-folders.md

 ### Public folder mailboxes
 <a name="PFMailboxes"> </a>

-There are two types of public folder mailboxes: the primary hierarchy mailbox and secondary hierarchy mailboxes.
+There are two types of public folder mailboxes: the  *primary hierarchy mailbox*  and  *secondary hierarchy mailboxes*  .
 Both types of mailboxes can contain content:

-- **Primary hierarchy mailbox** The primary hierarchy mailbox is the one writable copy of the public folder hierarchy.
+- **Primary hierarchy mailbox**: The primary hierarchy mailbox is the one writable copy of the public folder hierarchy.
 The public folder hierarchy is copied to all other public folder mailboxes, but these will be read-only copies.

-- **Secondary hierarchy mailboxes** Secondary hierarchy mailboxes contain public folder content as well and a read-only copy of the public folder hierarchy.
+- **Secondary hierarchy mailboxes**: Secondary hierarchy mailboxes contain public folder content as well and a read-only copy of the public folder hierarchy.

 > [!NOTE]
 > Retention policies aren't supported for public folder mailboxes.

 There are two ways you can manage public folder mailboxes:

-- In the Exchange admin center (EAC), navigate to **Public folders** > **Public folder mailboxes**.
+- In the Exchange admin center (EAC), navigate to **Public folders** \> **Public folder mailboxes**.

 - In the Exchange Management Shell, use the **\*-Mailbox** set of cmdlets.
 The following parameters have been added to the [new-Mailbox](http://technet.microsoft.com/library/42dbb25a-0b23-4775-ae15-7af62c089565.aspx) cmdlet to support public folder mailboxes:

-  -  _PublicFolder_ This parameter is used with the **New-Mailbox** cmdlet to create a public folder mailbox.
+  -  _PublicFolder_: This parameter is used with the **New-Mailbox** cmdlet to create a public folder mailbox.
 When you create a public folder mailbox, a new mailbox is created with the mailbox type of  `PublicFolder`.
 For more information, see [Create a public folder mailbox](create-public-folder-mailboxes.md).

-  -  _HoldForMigration_ This parameter is used only if you are migrating public folders from a previous version to Exchange 2016.
+  -  _HoldForMigration_: This parameter is used only if you are migrating public folders from a previous version to Exchange 2016.
 For more information, see [Migrate public folders](public-folders.md#MigratePFs) later in this topic.

-  -  _IsHierarchyReady_ This parameter indicates whether the public folder mailbox is ready to serve the public folder hierarchy to users.
+  -  _IsHierarchyReady_: This parameter indicates whether the public folder mailbox is ready to serve the public folder hierarchy to users.
 It's set to  `$True` only after the entire hierarchy has been synced to the public folder mailbox.
 If the parameter is set to $False, users won't use it to access the hierarchy.
 However, if you set the  _DefaultPublicFolderMailbox_ property on a user mailbox to a specific public folder mailbox, the user will still access the specified public folder mailbox even if the  _IsHierarchyReady_ parameter is set to  `$False`.

-  -  _IsExcludedFromServingHierarchy_ This parameter prevents users from accessing the public folder hierarchy on the specified public folder mailbox.
+  -  _IsExcludedFromServingHierarchy_: This parameter prevents users from accessing the public folder hierarchy on the specified public folder mailbox.
 For load-balancing purposes, users are equally distributed across public folder mailboxes by default.
 When this parameter is set on a public folder mailbox, that mailbox isn't included in this automatic load balancing and won't be accessed by users to retrieve the public folder hierarchy.
 However, if you set the  _DefaultPublicFolderMailbox_ property on a user mailbox to a specific public folder mailbox, the user will still access the specified public folder mailbox even if the  _IsExcludedFromServingHierarchy_ parameter is set for that public folder mailbox.

 A secondary hierarchy mailbox will serve only public folder hierarchy information to users if it's specified explicitly on the users' mailboxes using the  _DefaultPublicFolderMailbox_ property, or if the following conditions are met: